Jack Whitehall: Stand-up comedy

+In 2025, Whitehall participated in Saudi Arabia's Riyadh Comedy Festival, an event characterized by Human Rights Watch as an effort by the Saudi government to whitewash its human rights abuses.

 Personal life

-Whitehall met actress Gemma Chan in 2011, when she guest starred on his series Fresh Meat.
+Whitehall met actress Gemma Chan in 2011, when she guest starred on the series Fresh Meat.
 They dated until December 2017.

-Since 2020 he has been in a relationship with model Roxy Horner.
+Since 2020, he has been in a relationship with model Roxy Horner.
+In September 2023, they announced the birth of their first child.
+The family reside in Notting Hill.
+On 21 December 2024, Roxy shared the news on her Instagram that she and Whitehall were engaged.

-Whitehall is an avid supporter of Arsenal F.C.
-He is friends with Tony Khan and has attended Jacksonville Jaguars games.
+Whitehall is a supporter of Arsenal F.C.
+He is friends with sports promoter Tony Khan and has attended Jacksonville Jaguars games.